 Click the grey By Words or Phrases bar on the menu screen.
 The bar turns blue and the and the Search field is activated.
 Enter one or more key words or a phrase (for example, the name of a city or location), then click the Go button.
 All events with the specified word or phrase in the Event Title or the Event Description are displayed.
 NOTE: to search for a phrase, enclose it in double quotes - for example, "First Crusade".
 Otherwise, all Events containing any of the search words are displayed.

 A summary of the currently selected Conflict is displayed in the top left panel of the display in a scrollable window.

 All Events matching the selected criteria are returned in an Event List in the bottom left panel of the display.
-Event details include the Event Title, associated Conflict, date(s) when the Event occurred, and the geographic location (name, latitude, longitude) of the Event.
+Event details include the Event Title, associated Conflict, date(s) when the Event occurred, and the geographic location of the Event.
 Click the blue header ribbon containing the Event Title.
-The Event background color changes to a light blue, and the associated flag marker on the map changes color from red to blue.
+The Event background color changes to a light blue, and the associated icon marker on the map changes color from red to blue.
 An Event Summary displays in a popup window on the map (see Event Display, below).

 Click on a marker, and the following actions occur: the associated Event in the Event List is highlighted.
 A small window opens at the marker location with a summary of the Event.
 Click the small window to close it and display the marker in blue.
 (Note that this is the same result you get by clicking the Event Title in the Event List, as described above).